itornaza/behavioral-cloning/writeup_report.md

 ![alt text][image3]
 ![alt text][image6]

 After the collection process, I had 20329 number of data points.
 This includes the 50% of the flipped center line images, and the recovery images.
 In addition, the images with steering less than 0.1 are not included.
 I then preprocessed this data by normalizing the ppixel values from [0 - 255] to [-0.5 to 0.5] in order to have zero mean and zero variance.
+Lastly, I had cropped the 70 top pixels and the bottom 20 pixels to ignore the image details above the horizon and the hood of the car.

 I finally randomly shuffled the data set and put 80% of the data into a validation set containing 20% of the data.